-- the undecidability of provability in propositional linear logic (LL), thanks to a reduction from the halting problem in Minsky machines proved by Lincoln, Mitchell, Scedrov, and Shankar [17], who initiated much of this line of work, - the decidability of the !-Horn fragment of multiplicative exponential linear logic, proved by Kanovich [13] by reduction to reachability in vector addition systems, - the decidability of provability in affine linear logic, first shown by Kopylov using a notion of vector addition games [14], - the ACKERMANN-completeness of provability in the conjunctive implicative fragment of relevance logic, proved by Urquhart [28], using reductions to and from expansive alternating vector addition systems, and - the inter-reducibility between provability in multiplicative exponential linear logic and reachability in a model of branching vector addition systems, shown by de Groote, Guillaume, and Salvati [9].
+- the undecidability of provability in propositional linear logic (LL), thanks to a reduction from the halting problem in Minsky machines proved by Lincoln, Mitchell, Scedrov, and Shankar [18], who initiated much of this line of work, - the decidability of the !-Horn fragment of multiplicative exponential linear logic, proved by Kanovich [13] by reduction to reachability in vector addition systems, - the decidability of provability in affine linear logic, first shown by Kopylov using a notion of vector addition games [14], - the Ackermann-completeness of provability in the conjunctive implicative fragment of relevance logic, proved by Urquhart [30], using reductions to and from expansive alternating vector addition systems, and - the inter-reducibility between provability in multiplicative exponential linear logic and reachability in a model of branching vector addition systems, shown by de Groote, Guillaume, and Salvati [9]. - 1.1.
+Alternating Branching VASS.
+In this paper, we revisit the correspondences between propositional linear logic and counter systems with a focus on computational complexity.
+In Section 3, we define a model of alternating branching vector addition systems (ABVASS) with full zero tests.
+While this model can be seen as an extension and repackaging of Kopylov's vector games, its reachability problem enjoys very simple reductions to and from provability in LL, which are suitable for complexity statements (see Section 4).
+We prove that:

-1.1.
-Complexity in Fragments and Variants of Linear Logic.
-We are interested in this paper in the complexity of provability in the following fragments and variants of LL: